Microsoft Mathematics is probably one of the most under estimated pieces of software, that I started to love in the last few years.

 In the Home tab of the ribbon you can see the first block of Clipboard options like copy, cut, paste, undo, redo.

-A second block is called Numbers and Angles, where you can easily switch between real and complex numbers, or change from degrees to radians or gradians dependant on the calculations you are performing.Finally you can set the decimal places from the drop down menu.
+A second block is called Numbers and Angles, where you can easily switch between real and complex numbers, or change from degrees to radians or gradians, dependent on the calculations you are performing.Finally you can set the decimal places from the drop down menu.

-Input is the label of the third block, which allows you to swtich between keyboard input or pen input.
+Input is the label of the third block, which allows you to switch between keyboard input or pen input.

-The final and last block in the ribbon of the home screen is labelled Tools.
+The final and last block in the ribbon of the home screen is labeled Tools.
 Each of the tools will be described in the sections below.

 One of the unique features of Microsoft Mathematics 4.0 is the equation solver tool, which helps you to solve equations within a single click.